 From the start, to ensure that the City, including the SFS, has adequate cleaning equipment and Personal Protective Equipment ("PPE") for staff, the EOC has centralized its inventory of these supplies and is monitoring daily consumption rates.
-A copy of the City's inventory of critical supplies as of January 12, 2022, is attached as Appendix "VI".
+A copy of the City's inventory of critical supplies as of February 9, 2022, is attached as Appendix "VI".

 Beginning in November 2021, the EOC has commenced ordering of rapid antigen test kits to support of the City's Rapid Testing Program, to test essential staff that have been exposed through a close contact, and a limited a number of test kits have been sold to staff (and will again be sold to staff as the City's inventory allows for) at cost so that they may complete their own rapid tests at home given the strain on Provincial testing resources.
+On February 4, 2022, the City announced that staff members would be able to purchase two rapid test kits per person.